jsmckenzie/bacterialTSM/README.md

 Wei Chen, et al., Universal, untargeted detection of bacteria in human tissues using spatial metabolomics, Preprint

 ## Data
 The raw data referenced in the publication above is available in MetaboLights [2], [MTLBS10328](https://www.ebi.ac.uk/metabolights/MTBLS415).
+This repository contains a subset of the pre-processed data, sufficient to run the example code provided.

 ## Code
 The code and example data in this repository explains the process of determining taxon specific markers (TSMs), i.e. assessing the specificity of a variable at each taxonomic rank.
 The `@TSM` class contains various methods which are each described below.
 The output from the class is a determination as to whether a variable is specific and at what rank.